On this three-day adventure, explore local history, hidden gems, and iconic landmarks of Napa Valley’s northernmost town, Calistoga.

 On day two you’ll dive deep into Calistoga’s rich history, checking some iconic stops off the bucket list and indulging in local favorites.

-Start your day bright and early with a morning hike through the Petrified Forest - this hidden gem features petrified redwood trees that are over four million years old, and it’s a quick hike so great for all ages.
+Start your day bright and early with a morning hike through the Petrified Forest.
+This hidden gem features petrified redwood trees that are over four million years old, and it’s a quick hike so great for all ages.
 If you’re traveling with little ones, they’ll love pouring over boxes of gemstones and fossils in the gift shop.

 Hit up Lincoln Ave, Calistoga’s main drag, for a dose of retail therapy.
 Mad Mod Shop is a must-see for vintage lovers, and you’ll definitely want to take home a handmade treasure from Calistoga Pottery — if you pick a pot that matches your outfit you’ll earn a shoutout on their Instagram!
 The Gallery at Indian Springs (across the street from Indian Springs Resort) is also a wonderful stop to soak up a little bit of Calistoga culture.
 Featuring rotating works by Napa Valley artists that are often created with locally sourced materials, there is always something new and interesting to see.

-Spend the afternoon sipping at one of Napa Valley’s most storied wineries.
-Chateau Montelena was built in 1882 and is most famously known for its chardonnay, which took top honors in the 1976 Judgement of Paris — the notorious wine competition in which Napa Valley wines beat out French wines for the first time in history, placing Napa Valley firmly on the world’s wine stage.
+Spend the rest of the afternoon sipping at one of Napa Valley’s most storied wineries.
+Chateau Montelena Winery was built in 1882 and is most famously known for its chardonnay, which took top honors in the 1976 Judgement of Paris — the notorious wine competition in which Napa Valley wines beat out French wines for the first time in history, placing Napa Valley firmly on the world’s wine stage.